Atlantic Ocean Road: History

 The first proposals to use the route were made in the early 20th century.
 Planning of the Rauma Line to connect the national railway network to Møre og Romsdal was under way, and several proposals were made to extend it to the coastal towns.
 In 1921, Møre og Romsdal County Council chose the outer route, which would have followed a path close to that of the road.
 The Rauma Line was not built beyond Åndalsnes, and in 1935 the Parliament of Norway decided to connect the coastal towns in Møre og Romsdal to Åndalsnes by road instead of rail.

 Although the plans were officially shelved, locals continued to work with the idea of a road connecting Averøy with the mainland.
 The toll company Atlanterhavsveien AS was established in 1970.
 Arne Rettedal, who was Minister of Local Government and Regional Development in the early 1980s, proposed that job creation funds could be allocated to road projects.
-The proposal was approved in 1983, after it had been supported by the municipalities of Averøy, Eide and Fræna.
+The proposal was approved in 1983, after it had been supported by Averøy Municipality, Eide Municipality, and Fræna Municipality (Eide and Fræna merged in 2020 to create Hustadvika Municipality).
 Construction started as a municipal road project on 1 August 1983, but progressed slowly.
 From 1 July 1986, the Norwegian Public Roads Administration took over the project, speeding up construction and allowing it to open on 7 July 1989.
 During construction, the area was hit by 12 hurricanes.
 The opening of the road allowed the Tøvik–Ørjavik Ferry to be terminated.